Carnation Walling - Window Bucking

 Use some double sided tape to fix the polyethylene sheet to the Cavity bucking so it does not flap around and get in the way.

 Get the vertical 2x4 batons screwed on at the earliest opportunity.
-When fitting you need a spacer made from a strip of the thin plywood and a strip of the thick plywood.
+When fitting you need a 3/4" spacer to take the place of the thin plywood and the thick plywood.
 This is to hold the vertical 2x4 baton the right distance (3/4") from the edge.
 From a horizontal baton the spacer needed is 2-1/4".

 Make and fit padded cross into Protruding Bucking